The theories surrounding

 principles of free market competition.

-Economists generally
+Economists generally concur

-employ trade barriers to safeguard their domestic economies.
+trade barriers to safeguard their domestic economies.
 The current global

 economic downturn resulting from the COVID pandemic and the heightened